RossNordby/SoftPromptsForEvaluation/README.md

 # Soft Prompts For Evaluation

-Code associated with the (upcoming) paper, `Soft Prompts For Evaluation: Measuring Conditional Distance of Capabilities`.
+Code associated with the (upcoming) paper, [Soft Prompts For Evaluation: Measuring Conditional Distance of Capabilities](https://1drv.ms/b/s!AkbNRQZiRerJ60FS9KJ1qqIo9qyC?e=2AqBeH).

+The onedrive link used at the time of writing will likely expire.
+Ideally, it will be replaced with a complete version on arxiv soonishly.

 ## What is this?